 M.E. is trained in a variety of evidence-based treatment approaches including cognitive-behaviour therapy, parent-infant psychotherapy, play therapy, mindfulness-based self-compassion therapy, multisystemic therapy, dialectical behaviour therapy and trauma-focused cognitive behaviour therapy.
 M.E. has a wealth of experience treating a variety of mental health issues in children and youth of all ages, but has a special interest in working with parents and young children, ages 0 - 6 years-old.

-Before serving as Program Director at The Giving Tree Centre, M.E. worked as a child and family clinician, play therapist and group facilitator in inpatient and outpatient children’s mental health centres throughout Canada and the U.S. In 2010, M.E. created Wholeplay Family Services Inc., an early childhood development and parenting program which has helped thousands of parents to better understand and support the developmental needs and issues that are fundamental to raising young children.
+Before serving as Program Director at The Giving Tree Centre, M.E. worked as a child and family clinician, play therapist and group facilitator in inpatient and outpatient children’s mental health centres throughout Canada and the U.S, and founded an early childhood development and parenting program which has helped thousands of parents to better understand and support the developmental needs and issues that are fundamental to raising young children.

 Perhaps, most importantly, M.E. is a mom to two bright and beautiful neurodiverse children.